isaacschiffler/ecotrek-equipment-co/docs/ExampleFlows.md

 Alice receives her backpack two days later at her door just in time for her trip.

 ## 2. (User listing an item for sale?)
+John is an avid garage-sale buyer, and in his excursions has come up on extra tents that he no longer needs.
+He wants to sell one of his tents to give it to someone that would use it more than himself.
+First, John posts the item with the corresponding criteria for the listing by calling POST /marketplace/.
+The data passed to POST includes relevant information about the product, including the product name, description, condition, and price.
+* Call POST /marketplace/ to get a new listing with an ID of 276
+* Then, John calls POST /marketplace/276 and passes a quantity of 1.
+Now the listing is posted with the corresponding details.

+John's listing for his Blue Tent is listed on the website as "for sale" for people to see.
 ## 3. (Purchasing new stock to list for sale?)